China increases the threat of the threat of American prices to the economy, says it has tools to protect jobs - ExBulletin

 Chinese decision -makers are in increased rescue mode, Louise Loo, principal economist at Oxford Economics, said in the AA report.
 She noted that policies were similar to previous statements.

-Uncertainty persists on the status of exchanges, if necessary, between the White House and the Chinese chief Xi Jinping.
+The status of exchanges, if necessary, between the White House and the Chinese chief Xi Jinping remains clear.

 Trump said last week that houses actively negotiated with the Chinese government on prices while the US Treasury Secretary Scott Bessent said Discussions have not yet started.